What is sous vide cooking?

-- Paring: cutting away excess meat, fat and nerve.
-Tip: do not throw this away, but use these parts to make a stock.
+- Peel: cut away excess meat, fat and nerve.
+Tip: do not throw this away but use these parts to make a stock.

-- Bridging: this is the binding of a poultry, only applicable for example for a whole chicken.
+- Bridging: this is the binding of a poultry, only applicable for example to a whole chicken.
 This ensures that the shape of the product is maintained during preparation.

-- Portioning: cut the meat into desired pieces.
+- Portioning: cut the meat into the desired pieces.

 - Drying: rinse briefly under the cold tap and dry with kitchen paper.

-- Scales: removing the scales.
+- Scaling: remove the scales.
 Use a special scraper or the blunt side of a knife and work from the tail to the head.

-- Debearding: this is the removal of the fins.
-A pair of fish-scissors or a sharp knife is needed.
-Again, counter-rotation for a firmer grip.
+- Debearding: This is the removal of the fins.
+A pair of fish scissors or a sharp knife is needed.
+Again, counter-threaded for a firmer grip.

 - Filleting: cut the fillet from the bone with a filleting knife.

-- Deboning: remove the bones from the fillet with tweezers.
+- Boning: remove the bones from the fillet using tweezers.

-- Portioning: cut the fish into desired portions.
+- Portioning: cut the fish into the desired portions.

-- Drying: rinse the fish under a cold tap and pat dry with kitchen paper.
+- Drying: rinse the fish under a cold tap and pat it dry with kitchen paper.

-- Washing: wash the fruit under the cold tap.
+- Washing: wash the fruit under a cold tap.

-- Peel: peel the fruit when desired for the recipe.
+- Peeling: peel the fruit if required for the recipe.
 Take care!
-Hard fruit turns brown quickly because it comes into contact with oxygen.
+Hard fruit quickly turns brown on the outside when it comes into contact with oxygen.
 You can prevent this by, for example, sprinkling the fruit with the juice of a citrus fruit.

-- Portioning: cut the fruit as you see fit.
+- Portioning: cut the fruit to your own liking.

-- Soft fruit is very delicate.
-It is important to wash it first and then let it leak out before removing the crowns and/or stems.
+Soft fruit is very delicate.
+It is important to wash it first and then let it leak out before removing the crowns and/or stalks.
 This is because the crowns/stems will otherwise suck too much water into the fruit.

-- Citrus and exotic fruits do not require any preparation other than washing and are often used raw in recipes.
+Citrus and exotic fruits do not need any preparation besides washing and are often used raw in recipes.

 - Wash the vegetables under the cold tap.
-Don't do this for too long, because vitamin C is water soluble and we don't want to lose vitamins.
+Do not do this for too long, as vitamin C is water soluble and we do not want to lose any vitamins.

 - Peel the vegetables, if necessary.